autotest/autotest-docker/index.rst

 ------------------------------------

 *  Docker daemon is running and accessible by it's unix socket.
+*  iptables service is **not** running, nor other services which change iptables (like libvirtd).
-*  Firewalld daemon is running and No error about fail to add rules.
+*  Firewalld daemon is running and does not show any errors about fail to add rules (https://bugzilla.redhat.com/show_bug.cgi?id=1101484).
 *  Command iptable and brctl are working well.

 ``docker_cli/iptable`` Configuration